Take a Walk on the Wild Side: Go Birding, Explore Nature & Help Our Local Bird Species

 Each forest consists of a variety of wildlife including game species like deer and fox, as well as a range of songbirds.

 Pember Nature Preserve

 You’ll get a two-for-one deal if you visit the Pember Nature Preserve in Granville – it’s owned by the neighboring Pember Library and Museum, which is a really awesome and unique museum where you can see over 9,000 different specimens of birds and other animals.

 The Pember Nature Preserve encompasses 125 acres of forest, wetland, and fields and includes over two miles of trails that range from an easy walk to a moderate hike.
 There’s also an observation platform at the edge of a creek that allows you to observe the wetland wildlife.

 Conservation Groups & How They Help Our Wildlife

-Currently, Friends of the IBA owns 14 acres of habitat of the Washington County Grasslands IBA, and holds a conservation agreement on an additional 50 acres adjacent to it.
+Currently, they own 14 acres of habitat of the Washington County Grasslands IBA, and holds a conservation agreement on an additional 50 acres adjacent to it.
 They’re working to obtain even more acres to better protect our birds.